formlio/forml/docs/workflow/actor.rst

 ^^^^^^^^^^^^^

-Third-party implementations that are logically compatible with the ForML actor concept can be easily mapped into a valid ForML actors using the :meth:`@wrap.Actor.type
+Third-party implementations that are logically compatible with the ForML actor concept can be easily mapped into valid ForML actors using the :meth:`@wrap.Actor.type
 <forml.pipeline.wrap.Actor.type>` wrapper from the :ref:`Pipeline Library <pipeline>`:

 .. code-block:: python